GET HELP (800) 572-2782 OR SAFECHATSV

 Program/Department: Emergency Housing/Housing

 Reporting to the Emergency Housing Program Manager, the Emergency Housing Case Manager provides direct advocacy, crisis counseling, safety planning, community referrals, and gender-based violence education to individuals and families impacted by domestic violence, sexual assault, and human trafficking.
-Additional job responsibilities include managing an assigned caseload of survivors in emergency housing programs, supporting activities related to emergency housing, including but not limited to the distribution of food and basic needs to all program enrollees, the coordination of client needs at scattered and site-based locations, and client follow-up.
+Additional job responsibilities include managing an assigned caseload of survivors in emergency housing programs, supporting activities related to emergency housing, including but not limited to the distribution of food and basic needs to all program enrollees, coordination of client needs at scattered and site-based locations, and client follow-up.

 We are seeking a compassionate, organized, and reliable individual with a high level of self-awareness and emotional intelligence.
 Essential to this role is a demonstrated ability to work with culturally and economically diverse individuals and families, and the ability to work with those impacted by trauma; a demonstrated ability to function effectively in a fast-paced environment and to respond appropriately to unexpected situations.